Dornenreich

-Dornenreich (up to Bitter ist's dem Tod zu dienen known as DornenReich) is an Austrian melodic black metal band, founded in 1996.
-Alongside their initial metal sound, Dornenreich also regard their music as being neofolk influenced.
+Dornenreich (up to Bitter ist's dem Tod zu dienen known as DornenReich) is an Austrian melodic black metal band, founded in 1995.
+Alongside their metal sound, Dornenreich regard their music as neofolk-influenced.
 They have released eight albums on Prophecy Productions.

 History

-Thomas "Valñes" Stock founded the band in 1996 and choose "Dornenreich" as the name due to the various possible interpretations ("Realm of thorns" or "Full of thorns").
-Jochen "Evíga" Stock joined the band during 1996 and they started to write the first songs.
-In April 1997 Moritz "Gilvan" Neuner completed the line-up but left after the release of Her von welken Nächten.
-Four years after this, the album Hexenwind was released.
-Originally, it was planned to be a double album, together with the latter released Durch den Traum.
-Thomas Stock quit the band in April 2006 to concentrate on his musical project "Eyas".
-Jochen Stock confirmed that Thomas "Inve" Riesner would be the new member of the band.
-Riesner already played the violin on Her von welken Nächten.
-In 2007, Dornenreich played at Summer Breeze and documented this concert with ten cameras for the upcoming DVD Nachtreisen.
-After the album In Luft geritzts release in 2008, the new album Flammentriebe will tie in with Her von welken Nächten.
+Thomas "Valñes" Stock founded the band in December 1995, and named it "Dornenreich" as due to various possible interpretations ("Realm of thorns" or "Full of thorns").
+Jochen "Evíga" Stock joined the band in July 1996.
+In April 1997, Moritz "Gilvan" Neuner completed the line-up, but left after the release of Her von welken Nächten.
+Four years later, Hexenwind was released.
+It was planned as a double album with the later released Durch den Traum.
+Thomas Stock quit the band in April 2006 to concentrate on his musical project, "Eyas".
+Jochen Stock confirmed that Thomas "Inve" Riesner was the new band member.
+Riesner played violin on Her von welken Nächten.
+In 2007, Dornenreich played at Summer Breeze and documented this concert with ten cameras for the DVD Nachtreisen.
+After the album In Luft geritzts release in 2008, Flammentriebe tied in with Her von welken Nächten.